ChaliseRajesh19/Youtube_Comment_Agent/README.md

 1. Click **Check for New Comments**.
 2. The agent scans all uploaded videos.
 3. New comments are discovered.
+4. Each comment passes through a guardrail check — a keyword filter, then an LLM classifier.
+Spam or toxic comments are blocked and logged; nothing further happens to them.
-4. The LLM generates a contextual reply.
+5. For comments that pass, the LLM generates a contextual reply.
-5. The workflow pauses for review.
+6. The workflow pauses for review.
-6. You can:
+7. You can:
    - ✅ Approve
    - ✏️ Edit & Approve
    - ❌ Reject
-7. Processed comments are stored in long-term memory.
+8. Processed comments (replied, rejected, or blocked) are stored in long-term memory.
-8. The same comment is never processed twice.
+9. The same comment is never processed twice.

 ---